access-ci-org/Basic_Cluster/doc/README.md

 Follow the guide below from your local terminal, rather than the VirtualBox terminal.
 (primarily for ease of use)

-Installation of the XCBC Tools and Dependencies
+Installation of the BC Tools and Dependencies
 -----------------------------------------------

 ####Please note - this is meant to be run as the root user!